How To Homeschool Effectively: 5 Simple Tips

 Prepare an activity to do with everyone to stimulate the mind and get them moving.
 Use some hands-on learning activities to supplement the curriculum they are working on.

 Younger kids do well with the world around them fitted to their size.
-Try have smaller tables and chairs for the little ones.
-I’ve found that working in an open space in ample natural light is the best environment for inducing the spark kids get when they are keen to learn.
+Try to have smaller tables and chairs for the little ones.
+I’ve found that working in an open space in ample natural light is the best environment for inducing the spark kids to get when they are keen to learn.

 5. Keep it simple